Bath vs shower

 That means wean off plastic and the race to end waste of food; uncomfortable thoughts.

 The large underground reservoir for harvested rainwater situated close to the house provides all the needs of their home and garden; they even drink it without filtration.
-Interesting research suggests that our obsession with cleanliness may be the cause of an underdeveloped immune system; that makes us vulnerable when bacteria and viruses strike.
+Interesting research suggests that our obsession with a bacteria-free environment may be the cause of an underdeveloped immune system; that makes us vulnerable when bacteria and viruses strike.

 Saving electricity